Better Gut Health,

 Umami

-Jar of 'redbloom' gut-healthy chili crisp with a spoonful above it.
+Jar of Redbloom gut-healthy chili crisp with spoonful of sauce and open lid.

 Aroma